Before I get into the Excel vs Google Sheets debate, there is something you need to know.

-When you using Google sheets in a Chrome tab or in any other browser such as Firefox or Brave, you can only use keyboard shortcuts that are specific to Google Sheets.
+When you use Google sheets in a Chrome tab or any other browser such as Firefox or Brave, you can only use keyboard shortcuts specific to Google Sheets.
 They cannot have a keyboard shortcut that would conflict with the browser or other popular web applications, which limits their options.

 Excel, on the other hand, has no such issues.

 Excel also has a lot many keyboard shortcuts there are quite useful that Google Sheets completely lacks.
-For example, there is no keyboard shortcut in Google Sheets for pasting data as values, or for applying or removing filters.
+For example, there is no keyboard shortcut in Google Sheets for pasting data as values or applying or removing filters.

-So if you’re making a switch from Excel to Google Sheets and you are used to keyboard shortcuts, be prepared to be a bit frustrated.
+So if you’re making a switch from Excel to Spreadsheet and you are used to keyboard shortcuts, be prepared to be a bit frustrated.

 To be honest, Google Sheets is not made for data analysis.
 Sure, you can have a few hundred or even a few thousand data points that you can work within Google Sheets, but anything more than that, and you will be miserable.

-In fact, when you open a Google Sheets document, it only has 1000 rows, to begin with.
-And if you need to add more rows, you need to manually go and add it.
+When you open a Google Sheets document, it only has 1000 rows to begin with.
+And if you need to add more rows, you need to go and add it manually.

-This makes sense for their target audience, who are mostly using Google sheets as a data entry tool to record student scores or project timelines or basic transactions at the best.
+This makes sense for their target audience, who mostly use Google sheets as a data entry tool to record student scores or project timelines or basic transactions at best.

 If you have thousands of rows of data, you need to get a better tool (read Excel).